Genusbiz/docs/developers/defining-the-application-model/object-class/modify-an-object--or-identifier-domain/explore.md

 To define the default form, in the **Default Form** box select a form.
 The default view in the form is used.

-It is only possible to select a form with a data source based on the object class, where the data source can contain only one object, and is set as <span style="FONT-WEIGHT: normal">Is Master.
+It is only possible to select a form with a data source based on the object class, where the data source can contain only one object, and is set as Is Master.
 The **Master Data Soure** **** box displays this data source from the selected form.

 Currently this setting is only applicable when opening an object through a shortcut, for example from the navigation pane, an e-mail, or the desktop.